Training for GPs

 In this podcast, Dr Hester Wilson, GP and Dr Kate Fennessy, Senior Clinical Psychologist discuss a range of scenarios in providing support to patients who are experiencing gambling harm.

 These podcasts are available on-demand.
-They were developed by the Royal College of Australian General Practitioners and funded by the Responsible Gambling Fund.
+They were developed by the Royal Australian College of General Practitioners and funded by the Responsible Gambling Fund.